DaanWesterhof/r2d2-python-build/README.md

 [![Pythonbus-1.png](https://i.postimg.cc/tCb8F6MX/Pythonbus-1.png)](https://postimg.cc/kDjjm2CZ)

 ### Modules and processes
 Every module should run in its owm process.
-Once created, the `Comm` class can be used to connect to the server process that should be already running.
+Once created, the `Comm` class can be used to connect to the manager process that should be already running.
-In practice, this means your module is started by simply doing `python3 module/main.py` while the server is running in the background.
+In practice, this means your module is started by simply doing `python3 module/main.py` while the manager is running in the background.

 ### Processes vs threads (in Python)
 In Python, there is something called the Global Interpreter Lock, or GIL.